quantarick/Simple-Takeaway-Service-Monitor/README.md

 ## Analysis

 * Production-ready requires a distributed system design, i.e. support multiple nodes
-* Poisson Distribution with an average of 3.25 deliveries per second (lambda), according to https://keisan.casio.com/exec/system/1180573179 to cover the lower cumulative probability over 99%, we need to support to 9 TPS
+* Poisson Distribution with an average of 3.25 deliveries per second (lambda), according to https://keisan.casio.com/exec/system/1180573179 to cover the lower cumulative probability over 99%, we need to support to 9 QPS
 * The client should get updated shelf information when order is added or removed, and considering it's not a bidirectional communication scenario, so SSE is better than WebSocket for this challenge.
 * Order decay formula, considering it might move from the overflow shelf to the target shelf which will double or keep the decay rate: